Faber (EP)

 Faber is the self-titled EP by Canadian pop-punk band Faber Drive, released prior to their name change.
 Released in limited quantities, it is packaged in a black and white cardsleeve and features three tracks.
-The first two were eventually re-released on their debut album Seven Second Surgery in 2007.
+The first two were eventually re-released on their debut studio album Seven Second Surgery in 2007.
 The third track, Cementhead, is only available on this release.

+The EP was re-issued on June 3, 2016.

+Background

+Originating in 2004, in Mission, British Columbia, first under the name "Faber", the band's line-up consisted of lead vocalist Dave Faber, guitarist David Hinsley, bassist Jeremy Liddle and drummer Ray Bull.
+In 2005, the group competed in Fox Seeds, the band competition of Vancouver radio station CFOX-FM, where they submitted the song "Sex and Love" on the day of the deadline, ultimately winning the contest.
+A demo tape was later released, which caught the attention of Nickelback's producer Joey Moi and songwriter Brian Howes.

+Their self-titled EP was produced by Joey Moi and Brian Howes, recorded at Mountain View Studios in Abbotsford, British Columbia.